kohlschutter/junixsocket/src/site/markdown/unixsockets.md

 ### Length of a socket path (`sun_path`)

 Some operating systems, such as HP/UX, limit `sun_path` to only be up to 92 bytes. macOS, QNX and 4.4 BSD limit them to 104.
 Linux, 4.3 BSD and z/OS have a limit of 108 bytes.
-A mandatory terminating null byte is included in this calculation.
+A (sometimes) mandatory terminating null byte is included in this calculation.

 ### Socket types